cjmalloy/jasper/README.md

  * `music:people/murray`: All Refs that have the `music` tag and `people/murray` tag.
 It would also match Refs with `['music', 'people/murray/anne']` or `['music', 'people/murray/bill']`

-## Extending
+## Modding
 Jasper allows extensive modification with server reuse.
 Since changes are done by creating Plugin and Template entities, server restarts are not required.
-This method of extensions means that only client changes are required.
+This method of modding means that only client changes are required.
 The same Jasper server, without any code modifications, can be used.
 The client can define and support its own Plugins and Templates.
 This allows for much more flexible development, as writing client code (in particular web clients) is much easier than writing server code.
 A developer with only front-end expertise